The Dangers of Cocaine Overdose

 Medical professionals may continue to apply compresses, further reducing the person’s core body temperature and reducing the chance of hypothermia developing.

-In a hospital setting, treatment for overdose usually begins with the administration of a sedative.
+In a hospital setting, treatment for overdose on coke usually begins with the administration of a sedative.
 Benzodiazepines are often used for this purpose.
 Sedatives can help to reduce heart rate and blood pressure levels.

 Due to the strain cocaine overdose places on your vital organs, it is imperative not to overdose again.
 This can be challenging due to the fiercely addictive nature of cocaine, but we can help you address the physical and psychological components of cocaine addiction.